Using Content Security Policy (CSP) to secure web applications

 • X-Content-Security-Policy (deprecated): Experimental header used in the past by browsers based on Gecko 2.

-CSP allows you to define a variety of content restrictions using directives, usually specified in HTTP response headers.
-Here’s an example of adding CSP headers to an Apache web server:
+CSP allows you to define a variety of content restrictions using directives that are typically specified in HTTP response headers.
+Here’s an example of adding CSP headers for an Apache web server:

 Header set Content-Security-Policy "default-src 'self';"

-Added to the httpd.conf or .htaccess file, this will set a default policy to allow only content from the current origin (see below for details).
+When added to the httpd.conf or .htaccess file, this line will set a default policy to allow only content from the current origin.

 If needed, you can also provide specific directives at page level using HTML meta tags.
-Here’s an example that sets the same policy as above:
+Here’s an example that sets the same policy as above but using a meta tag:

 Each directive consists of a name followed by one or more values and ends with a semicolon.
-You can use the * wildcard to match whole values, subdomains, schemes, and ports:
+You can use the * wildcard to match values, subdomains, schemes (protocols), and ports:

 Content-Security-Policy: default-src *://*.example.com